Mohiite/Python_Syntax_Checker_Tool/README.md

 5. If no errors are found, display a success message indicating the file is valid.

 When asked provide the syntax checker with apropriate file path in which you want to find the errors.
+(There is an errorfile where i have made an error to help check the accuracy of the syntax checker tool)